benso-io/posta/README.md

    ```
 1. Click on the Posta extension to navigate to the UI

+Dev mode includes a local web server that serves a small testing site and the exploit page.
+When running in dev mode, you can access the exploit page at http://localhost:8080/exploit/

 ### Chrome Extension

 Run *Posta* as a Chrome / Chromium Extension: